-Previous literature has acknowledged that firms possessing a greater level of absorptive capacity (internal R&D intensity) are able learn from foreign markets (Alcácer & Chung, 2011), integrate external knowledge more effectively into organizational routines (Silva, Afonso, & Africano, 2012; Zahra, Ireland, & Hitt, 2000) and, therefore, achieve higher levels of innovative performance (Caloghirou, Kastelli, & Tsakanikas, 2004; Garcia et al., 2012).
+Previous literature has acknowledged that firms possessing a greater level of absorptive capacity (internal R&D intensity) are able to learn from foreign markets (Alcácer & Chung, 2011), integrate external knowledge more effectively into organizational routines (Silva, Afonso, & Africano, 2012; Zahra, Ireland, & Hitt, 2000) and, therefore, achieve higher levels of innovative performance (Caloghirou, Kastelli, & Tsakanikas, 2004; Garcia et al., 2012).
 Learning from foreign markets is suggested to be also influenced by the formation of formal collaborative agreements (Hsieh, Ganotakis, Kafouros, & Wang, 2018).
 Foreign partners can provide firms with information, advise and support that help them to assimilate knowledge for the development of new products/processes (Belderbos, Carree, & Lokshin, 2004; Erkelens, Van den Hooff, Huysman, & Vlaar, 2015; Hsieh et al., 2018; Tether, 2002; Tsai, 2009; van Beers & Zand, 2014).
 However, we know very little whether these learning mechanisms still stand in the case of a rapid short-term change in a firm’s level of exporting.
 Therefore, our second research purpose is to analyze whether the firm’s level of absorptive capacity and the presence of existing foreign collaborative agreements moderate the learning by exporting relationship when a rapid short-term change occurs in their exporting strategy.

 Using a sample of 880 Italian manufacturing firms over two successive time periods, we aim at contributing to the LBE literature within the context of organizational learning (Chiva et al., 2014; Hotho et al., 2015; İpek 2019).
 Organizational learning theorists have widely acknowledged that when firms experience continuous changes within a certain activity, their learning can be impaired.
 It further postulates that this occurs mainly as a result of the limited time that managers have available to first comprehend a new situation and second to successfully assimilate the routines needed in order to respond to the new external conditions (Huber, 1991; Levitt & March, 1988).
 By building theoretical arguments (and by testing empirically) we find that firms’ ability to learn is not only adversely affected when consecutive changes in a certain activity take place, but also when a single, fast, short-term strategic change occurs over a specific time period.
+We also find important asymmetries that arise when firms experience rapid changes in exporting.
+First, a rapid increase in the number of export markets, but not in export intensity, reduces the firm’s probability of developing innovative outputs.
+Second, a rapid decrease in the number of export markets does not lead to any effect on innovation.
 Moreover, following the rapid, short-term change in exporting strategy argument, we offer evidence on the moderating role that specific learning mechanisms (occurring through absorptive capacity and the presence of previous foreign collaborative agreements) play on the firms’ ability to develop new innovative outputs (Bapuji & Crossan, 2004; Dodgson, 1993; Huber, 1991).

 We therefore explicitly address three of the research gaps highlighted by İpek (2019) in a recent review of organizational learning in the context of exporting.
 The first is the need for more analysis of the dynamics and time dimension of organizational learning in exporting, rather than the cross-sectional research typically carried out.
 The second is an increased emphasis on the effects rather than antecedents of learning by exporting, and specifically on the links between organizational learning, exporting and product innovation.
 And the third is providing more evidence on the indirect associations between organizational learning in an exporting context and its effects through the inclusion of appropriate moderating variables.